Anushka7310/Anushka7310/README.md

 - 🌱 I’m a Full-Stack Web Developer and a Data Science Enthusiast.

-- 🔭 I’m a Third Year Computer Scinece Undergraduate with Specialization in Data Analytics.
+- 🔭 I’m a Third Year Computer Science Undergraduate with Specialization in Data Analytics.

 - 🌱 I’m currently learning **Machine Learning** and  **Data Science**